dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

 configuration file to check the value.  (*Go to a second terminal, Type cd METplus, ls, highlight Tutorial_system.conf, type vim and paste Tutorial system.conf*)

 INPUT_BASE is set to the following path, listed here.
-So, we can combine that with the rest of the FCST_MODE_INPUT_DIR to see if our data is available.(*Type ls, highlight INPUT_BASE and paste, then go to the first terminal, highlight /parm/use_cases/model_applications/convection_allowing_models/brightness_temperature, and paste in the second terminal, hit enter*)
+So, we can combine that with the rest of the FCST_MODE_INPUT_DIR to see if our data is available.(*Type ls, Highlight INPUT_BASE and Paste, Switcho to first terminal, Highlight /parm/use_cases/model_applications/convection_allowing_models/brightness_temperature, Paste in the second terminal*)

 Here we see that there are two date directories and a polygon for verification.
-Looking at the MODE input template, we see the model date is give and year, month, day and hour.  (*Return to first terminal, then switch back to the second*)  So, that’s the first template seen here.  (*Type ls on the MODE_FCST_INPUT_DIR witht the date directory*).
+Looking at the MODE input template, we see the model date is give and year, month, day and hour.  (*Return to first terminal, Switch back to the second terminal*)  So, that’s the first template seen here.  (*Type ls on the MODE_FCST_INPUT_DIR with the date directory*).

 In this directory there are actually four ensemble members, but we’ll only be running two for the use case.
 So, lets check the first member and be sure there are